 510k Summary contains the summary of information on the characteristics of the subject device on which the Substantial Equivalence is claimed.
 510k statement is the declaration of the manufacturer of the medical device that they will provide the information supporting the safety and effectiveness approved by the FDA to Any person within 30 days on the written request.

-The manufacturer has to make the choice between the 510k summary or statement that should be made before the 510k is submitted.
+The manufacturer has to make the choice between the FDA 510k summary or statement that should be made before the 510k is submitted.

 Once the Substantial equivalence is determined, they can not change the choice of statement or summary.
 The content required to be included in a summary is as per 21 CFR 807.92 and the Statement is as per 21 CFR 807.93.
 Once the 510k file is approved by the FDA the summary will be publicly available on the FDA website.